Kriegszeit: Now available on Kindle e-books

 I could hear the radio from the store room.
 It was turned up loud.

-“Where is your mother, Katie?”
+Grandfather coughed.
+“Where is your mother, Kathe?”

 “Yes, I am sure she is fine.”

 “What have you learned on the radio, Grandfather?”

 “A few apartment buildings south of the central district have been hit.
 Many people are feared dead…”

 “This is terrible news, Grandfather.
 Now we are being bombed during the day and at night!”